seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/conditionals6.md

         # it should not use the logical OR operator
         source = inspect.getsource(main.special_or)
         self.assertIsNone(re.search(r'\bor\b', source),
-        msg = 'function should not contain the word "or" the logical "or" operator')
+        msg = 'should not contain the word "or" anywhere in function body ')

     def test_1(self):